Kajal13081/Boyer-Moore-Majority-Voting-Algorithm/README.md

    count++
 else
    count--
-Traverse through the array using loop if count > N/2 return maj_ele
+Traverse through the array from start to end using loop if count > N/2 return maj_ele
 else return -1